-The first day of camp is fun-filled and exciting.
-To get us off to a great start, please plan to stay with your child for 10-15 minutes (or as needed) on the first morning to help them get comfortable at the Laguna Environmental Center and with the other children & staff.
-After checkin, please walk your child over to the playscape where our counselors and naturalists will warmly greet them and make introductions to the other campers.
+The first day of camp is fun-filled and exciting, and some children are nervous.
+To get us off to a great start, please plan to stay with your child for 10-15 minutes (or as needed) on the first morning to help them get comfortable at the Laguna Environmental Center and with the other children & our camp staff.
+After check-in, please walk your child over to the playscape where our counselors and naturalists will warmly greet them and make introductions to the other campers.